 2. Planning: Where Do We Need to Go?

-Also during this stage much of the methods to develop and technology used to create the website will be chosen.
-This means selecting an appropriate Content Management System (CMS) such as WordPress or Magento, deciding on any special animations or transition effects such as the use of parallax and HTML 5 animations.
+Also, during this stage, much of the methods to develop and technology used to create the website will be chosen.
+This means selecting an appropriate Content Management System (CMS) such as WordPress or Drupal, deciding on any special animations or transition effects, or enabling accelerated mobile pages.

 With good planning, your website will be able to grow with your business or organization and stand up to real-world use for an extended period of time.